Replicas slower than separate jobs on GNI systems

 +useDynamicSmsg?
 I'm kinda suspecting a lot of memory is being set aside for communication among increasing numbers of nodes, even as the actual communication graph has low fixed degree.

-#20 Updated by Jim Phillips about 2 months ago
+#20 Updated by Jim Phillips almost 2 years ago

 For 16 nodes: